anikamisra/pink-tax/README.md

 ### Main question:
-How can we use Machine Learing and Artificial Intelligence to find a generalized approach to **quantifying** gender-based price discrimination in clothing companies?
+How can we use multimodal Machine Learing and Artificial Intelligence to find a generalized approach to **quantifying** gender-based price discrimination in clothing companies?
+**Skills**:
+- multimodal ML
+- computer vision
+- NLP
+- early & fusion
+- webscraping

 # Summary
 My analysis was done on **gymshark**.
 (The other companies are still in progress.)